Rotore02/AFM_analysis/README.md

 ## Tutorial

 This tutorial explains how to start the program and obtain the desired results assuming that the repository has been correctly cloned and the dependencies have been installed, as well as the text editor.
-If this is not the case, go check the ... section.
+If this is not the case, go check the [Getting Started](#getting-started) section.

-### How to: run the analysis
+### How To: Run the Analysis

 In this tutorial we perform the analysis of the *mesoporous_SiO2.tiff* file, which is present in the folder *docs/input_file_examples/*.